What is the Sarbanes-Oxley Act?

 Companies must publish a detailed statement in their annual reports explaining the structure of internal controls used.
-Information must also be made available regarding the procedures used for financial reporting.
+The information must also be made available regarding the procedures used for financial reporting.
 The statement should also assess the effectiveness of the internal controls and reporting procedures.

 The accounting firm auditing the statements must also assess the internal controls and reporting procedures as part of the audit process.

-Companies are required to urgently disclose drastic changes in their financial position or operations including acquisitions, divestments and major resignations.
+Companies are required to urgently disclose drastic changes in their financial position or operations, including acquisitions, divestments, and major personnel departures.
 The changes are to be presented in clear, unambiguous terms.

 Section 802 outlines the following penalties:

-- Any company official found guilty of concealing, destroying or altering documents with intent to disrupt an investigation could face up to 20 years in prison and applicable fines.
+- Any company official found guilty of concealing, destroying, or altering documents, with the intent to disrupt an investigation, could face up to 20 years in prison and applicable fines.

-- Any accountant who knowingly aids company officials to destroy, alter or falsify financial statements could face up to 10 years in prison.
+- Any accountant who knowingly aids company officials in destroying, altering, or falsifying financial statements could face up to 10 years in prison.